nada-adel-mohamady/literary-character-interactions/README.md

-Absolutely!
-Since your project analyzes character interactions in books using an LLM and you’ve deployed both frontend and backend, here's a professional and clean `README.md` template tailored to your app.

----

 ## 📚 Literary Character Interaction Analyzer

 This web application analyzes character interactions in classic literature using an LLM.
 Users can enter a book ID, and the app will extract characters and map out their interactions.